Everything You Need to Know About Exit Interviews.

 Q - Why have you decided to leave the company?

-Q - Have you shared your concerns with anyone in the company prior to deciding to leave?
-How did he/she respond?
+Q - Have you shared your concerns with anyone in the company before deciding to leave?
+How did they respond?

 Q - Was a single event responsible for your decision to leave?

-Q - What does your new company offer that encouraged you to accept their offer and leave this company?
+Q - What does the new company offer that encouraged you to accept their offer and leave this company?

 Q - What do you value about the company?